groussea/sand6py/README.md

 - `tests`  Unit tests
 - `cmake`  CMake modules
 - `vendor` (tarballs only) Copies of external header-only libraries [So-bogus][3]
-- `python` python developments and [pybind11][4] librairie
+- `python` python scripts, d6py package and [pybind11][4] libraries
--

 ## Relevant files

 At this stage, the documentation is still very scarce; however, sections that are the most relevant to the article have been more thoroughly annotated.

-The reader interested in the implementation of the main simulation loop should start with the method `Simulation::step()` defined in the file `src/simu/Simu.cc`, and the specialization of he corresponding virtual methods in `mono/MonoSimu.cc`.
+The reader interested in the implementation of the main simulation loop should start with the method `Simulation::step()` defined in the file `src/simu/Simu.cc`, and the specialization of the corresponding virtual methods in `mono/MonoSimu.cc`.
 Methods for reading data from particles, splitting, merging and moving them can be found in `simu/DynParticles.cc`.
 The code for computing the end-of-step velocities and stresses lies mostly inside the `PhaseSolver::solve()` function from the file `mono/PhaseSolver.cc`.